MPhil/PhD

 Resources

-The programme draws upon a team of dedicated staff in Educational studies who are committed to developing this research and can be studied full or part-time.
+The programme draws upon a team of dedicated staff in the Department of Educational Studies that is committed to developing this research.

 Assessment

-Written thesis of between 30,000 - 70,000 words with practice, negotiated with the supervisor(s) and approved by Departmental PGR Committee, appropriate to the terms of the research.
+You will be assessed on a written thesis of between 30,000-70,000 words with practice, negotiated with the supervisor(s) and approved by Departmental PGR Committee, appropriate to the terms of the research.

 The practice is not an 'illustration' of the written thesis.
 The practice and written thesis should be appropriate to the inquiry and should be considered to complement and support each other and the research question(s) that govern the submission as a whole, including the length of the written thesis and the presentation of the practice.
 The written thesis and practice will be submitted concurrently and examined as a whole.